gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/ask-hr/hands-on-lab-askHR.md

-## Step by step instructions to build the HR Agent:
+## Step by step instructions to build the HR Agent

 1. When you launch watsonx Orchestrate, you'll be directed to this page.
 Click on the hamburger menu in the top left corner: